Language is an important factor of communication which in turn is essential for global development.

 - The All-Access Plan: This one has the best value for money.
 It gives you access to all languages Pimsleur has to offer.
 You can easily switch between the languages and you get to enjoy all the resources too.
 And to think that you can get this at just an extra cost of $1 on the premium plan( ie $20.95).

-Overall, Pimsleur offer affordable prices for their services while Rosetta Stone is expensive.
+Overall, both Pimsleur and offer affordable prices for their services while Rosetta Stone is expensive.

 Value For Money